mco-gh/mco.dev/content/post/found/count.md

 <!--more-->

-I was never very good at it, but I do hold the distinction of being ejected from a casino, not because I was particularly successsful, but because I had a poorly concealed cheat sheet in my hand.
+I was never very good at it| but I do hold the distinction of being ejected from a casino, not because I was particularly successsful, but because I had a poorly concealed cheat sheet.

 Check out this video from the always excellent Wendover Productions, explaining how card counting works and how casinos stop you from getting away with it.